 What are Literary Devices?

-Now that you’ve nailed down the appropriate structure for sentences, it’s time to up your writing game with some tried and true techniques used by everyone from Aristotle to Aaron Sorkin.
+Now that you’ve nailed down the appropriate structure for sentences, it’s time to up your writing game with some tried and true techniques used by everyone from Aristotle to Charlie Kaufman.
 Dive into our comprehensive guide to literary devices, elements and techniques.